jariy/AudioBoxVR2/README.md

 * Uses valve renderer adaptive MSAA and overscan settings which improves viewing quality
 * Added a realtime camera feed - this needs to be enabled in Steam - useful for seeing external instruments.
+* Added a spotlight that can be triggered using a pulse.

 ## Requirements